-A HTI certificate after completing homework and final assignment.
+Participants will receive a High Tech Institute certificate after completing homework and final a...

 'During the training, we learned how to design step by step while understanding the reasoning behind each one of them.
 I found this design approach highly useful and therefore I would recommend the training strongly.'